Australian filmmaker Kitty Green makes our 10 to Watch in 2017 list with her documentary Casting JonBenet.

 In this Q&A with The Independent, Green discusses her latest project, why she felt the need to tackle the subject matter, and her desire to experiment with the documentary form.

 Mike Sullivan: Tell us about Casting JonBenet, and what inspired your work on it.

-Kitty Green: I travelled to Boulder, Colorado twenty years after the horrific murder of JonBenet Ramsey and invited the community, who have been living in the shadow of that crime, to participate in a series of casting calls to play various characters in the Ramsey case in a series of reenactments.
-I was interested in the cultural obsession with the JonBenet Ramsey case and how her community come to terms with or deal with the ambiguity and uncertainty surrounding this unsolved crime.
+Kitty Green: I traveled to Boulder, Colorado, twenty years after the horrific murder of JonBenet Ramsey and invited the community, who have been living in the shadow of that crime, to participate in a series of casting calls to play various characters in the Ramsey case in a series of reenactments.
+I was interested in the cultural obsession with the JonBenet Ramsey case and how her community comes to terms with or deal with the ambiguity and uncertainty surrounding this unsolved crime.

 MS: Where has your film screened or where is it expected to screen?